 Because it Takes a Village

-The program itself is comprised of several panels discussions that featured this year’s honorees.
-Filmed on-site, we created a physically and emotionally safe place for teachers, principals and staff to reflect on the challenges of the pandemic.
-After a year of remote learning, there was a power to brining together these winners from across the district into one room — a symbolic nod to a return to some type of normalcy.
+The program itself is comprised of several panel discussions that featured this year’s honorees.
+Filmed on-site, we created a physically and emotionally safe place for teachers, principals, and staff to reflect on the challenges of the pandemic.
+After a year of remote learning, there was a power to bring together these winners from across the district into one room — a symbolic nod to a return to some type of normalcy.
 To honor this year’s schools, we filmed standing interviews with the parents of students from winning campuses.
 Their testimonies provided an inspiring look at the strong bond between educators and families.

 Graphics and Continuity

 Going all-in for a virtual event experience places a greater importance on show design and graphic continuity.
 Our art director, Rob, created a look that builds upon the refined, high contrast elegance so typical of after-hours awards galas, adding vibrant pops of warm color and a playful but confident text treatment.
 Brought to life and expanded upon in Anthony’s opening sequence or played for subtlety with Mike’s transitions, this importance of this graphics “packaging” cannot be overstated — these visuals, accompanied by professionally-filmed segments, made this less like a typical “Zoom gala” and closer to the exclusive, in-person experience at DC’s hip venue, The Anthem (the location of previous Standing Ovations).